matyasfodor/matyasfodor.github.io/src/_blog/efficient-zip.md

 StopIteration
 ```

-The iterator of an iterable object van be obtained with the global `iter()` function, and the also globally available `next()` function can be used to fetch the current value and increment the iterator.
+The iterator of an iterable object can be obtained with the global `iter()` function, and the also globally available `next()` function can be used to fetch the current value and increment the iterator.
 The end of the iteration is signaled by the `StopIteration` built-in exception.
-The Python iterator mechanism is built with the side-effect of raising an error, which happens behind the curtains in every for-loop.
+The Python iterator mechanism is built with the side-effect of raising an error, which happens under the hod in every for-loop.
 This allows a very ergonomic workflow, although it might seem unorthodox to make use of exceptions in the expected behaviour of the code flow.

 How would this look like in JavaScript?